fluxninja/aperture/docs/content/guides/caching.md

 and API Key.
 In the Aperture Cloud UI, select the Aperture tab from the sidebar menu.
 Copy and enter both your Organization address and API Key to establish a connection between the SDK and Aperture Cloud.

+Aperture will cache and serve the response for the duration specified by the TTL.
+Once the TTL expires, and cache lookup returns a miss, Aperture will reset the response in the cache.

+Using Aperture's caching feature, developers can enhance application performance by storing commonly requested data, thereby reducing system load.